Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 }
 ```

-The following version of the same enum is less readable.
-Although the cases are ordered lexicographically, the meaningful groupings of related values has been lost.
+The revised enum version is less readable.
+While the cases are ordered alphabetically, the meaningful groupings of related values have been lost.

  **Not Preferred**:
 ```swift